tatumio/tatum-php/docs/Api/CustomerApi.md

 <h4>2 credits per API call.</h4>

-<p>Enabled customer can perform all operations.
+Enabled customer can perform all operations.
 By default all customers are enabled.
-All previously blocked account balances will be unblocked.</p>
+All previously blocked account balances will be unblocked.

 ### Example